Asian Art Outpost

 geisha

-This is the real basis for the way we spell geisha.
 However, there are many more ways to refer to a woman that fills the role that westerners think of when they hear the word geisha.

-In Japanese, these characters literally mean "artful person".
-But in English it might be better translated as "a person (woman) highly trained/accomplished in the arts".
+In Japanese, these characters literally mean “artful person.”
+But in English, it might be better translated as “a person (woman) highly trained/accomplished in the arts.”

-However, my Japanese dictionary says "a singing and dancing girl".
+However, my Japanese dictionary says “a singing and dancing girl.”

-Many will argue as to whether "geisha" = "prostitute" or not.
-My Japanese friends seem to have the opinion that a geisha is so highly trained in the art playing musical instruments and dancing that the fact she might also be a prostitute is secondary to her performance on stage.
+Many will argue as to whether “geisha” = “prostitute” or not.
+My Japanese friends seem to have the opinion that a geisha is so highly trained in the art of playing musical instruments and dancing that the fact she might also be a prostitute is secondary to her performance on stage.

-This is a "Japanese only" term, they use a slightly different first character to express "geisha" in Chinese.
+芸者 is a “Japanese only” term, they use a slightly different first character to express “geisha” in Chinese.
 Since this is a Japanese term, I have not included the Chinese version.

 kuān dà